PeterMoras/SpineBinaryConverter/README.md

   1. Color Support: color timelines are unparsed, so files that change color over time will be unable to do so.
   2. Event Support: files with interactable elements will not parse successfully and throw an error when trying to parse Events.
   3. Version Swaping: Small changes were made to the original spine-sharp project to make parsing binary files easier.
 Currently the Deformation animations section has been changed to read pre-deformed vertices and offset.

+## Usage
+  Simply drag the skeleton file onto the exectuable to run the conversion process.
+The new file will be output to the same directory as the original file.

 ## Executables
   Latest Windows executable in releases or [here](https://github.com/PeterMoras/SpineBinaryConverter/releases/download/v0.85/SpineBinaryConverter.zip)